satwikkansal/wtfpython/README.md

   list.remove(x): x not in list
   ```

-## String concatenation
+### String concatenation

-This is not a WTF, but just a nice thing to be aware of :)
+This is not a WTF at all, but just some nice things to be aware of :)

 ```py
 def add_string_with_plus(iters):